Get wages, employment trends, skills needed, and more for any occupation.

 Interested in starting in this career?
 You can search for education programs in your local area by clicking “Find local training” above.

-This information comes from the Bureau of Labor Statistics, Office of Occupational Statistics and Employment Projections Education and Training Data.
+This information comes from the U.S. Department of Labor's Bureau of Labor Statistics Employment Projections, Education and training assignments by detailed occupation, 2018.

 This chart shows you the range of education levels that people who currently work in this field have.
 You can use this to see if you fit in this range.
 Note that this includes ALL people who work in this field and not just those getting started.

 Interested in getting qualified for this career?
 You can search for programs that lead to the education needed, in your local area, by clicking “Find local training” above.